Youngzt998/ziteng.yang.github.io/index.md

 - Combining static analysis and formal verification;
 - Program verification for concurrent program;

-*If you found that we shared similar interests, I'd be excited to have a free discuss with you!*
+*If you found that we shared similar interests, I'd be excited to have a cheerful discuss with you!*